dojo/meta/documents/Committer-Workflow.md

 $ npm view
 ```

+If for example, you are doing the point release of `2.1.1`, the `package.json` should contain `2.1.1-pre` and you will be changing this to `2.1.1`, and post the publish, you will set it to `2.1.2-pre`.
+If you are doing a non-point release, for example the next *beta* release.
+The `package.json` would still contain `2.1.1-pre` and you will change it to `2.1.1-beta.1` and then change it back to `2.1.1-pre`.
+The `-pre` are **never** published to npm.

+By convention, the non-point release tags we use are `-alpha.X`, `-beta.X` and `-rc.X`.
+Note that once you reach a double digit, the sorting of these starts to break down, but it should have no impact on the semver resolution.

 The tag you are going to create should match the semver version of the package on npm exactly.
+For example, if
+you are setting the version in the `package.json` to `"version": "2.0.0-beta.12"` the tag command should be
+`git tag 2.0.0-beta.12`.

 The only change that should be part of a release commit is the update to the `package.json`: